gbv/beaconspec/beacon.md

 ### contact

 The contact meta field contains an email address or similar contact information to reach the creator of the link dump.
-The contact MUST be a mailbox address as specified in section 3.4 of [](#RFC5322), for instance:
+The field value SHOULD be a mailbox address as specified in section 3.4 of [](#RFC5322), for instance:

      admin@example.com

 	 Bea Beacon <bea@example.org>

-The contact meta field corresponds to the `mbox` property and the `name` property from the FOAF vocabulary [@FOAF].
+The contact meta field is mapped to the `foaf:mbox` and to the `foaf:name` RDF properties.
 The domain of the the contact meta field is the Beacon dump.
 The sample field values can be mapped to:

      :dump dcterms:creator [
 	     foaf:mbox <mailto:admin@example.com>